Rio Grande Dub

 Rio Grande Dub, alternatively titled Rio Grande Dub-Ya, is a remix album by industrial metal band Ministry.
 The album is composed of remixes from the band's 2006 album Rio Grande Blood.
-John Bechdel is responsible for the "Fear Is Big Business (Weapons of Mass Deception Mix)".
+John Bechdel produced the remix "Fear Is Big Business (Weapons of Mass Deception Mix)".
 The rest of the remixes on this album were done by Clayton Worbeck.